 - To enable operational efficiency while reducing liability and legal exposure.

-- And obviously, to protect against potential publisher audits.
+- To protect against potential publisher audits.

+Organizations looking to maximize their software investments and minimize legal risks should consider improving their software asset management process through engagement.
 If any of the above points are something you currently struggle with in your IT environment, click the banner below to schedule a free discussion with one of our SAM experts!